Mari-em/My-Team/README.md

 # My-Team
-a mini project using React.js and material design
+a mini project using React.js and material design.